-If you’re unfamiliar with what exactly a style guide is, let me break if down for you; put simply, a style guide is a manual or set of instructions which contains the core elements and rules of a brand.
+If you’re unfamiliar with what exactly a style guide is, let me break it down for you; put simply, a style guide is a manual or set of instructions that contains the core elements and rules of a brand.

 Think of it as your brand’s ‘bible’.
 Everything from logo placement and spacing to the brand’s colour palette and typography should be included in this guide.
 Additionally, using a style guide will ensure that no matter who is creating material for your organisation, you’ll always remain on-brand.

 This is important because humans are creatures of habit and familiarity.
 We typically trust what we recognise, meaning that you can’t take advantage of key marketing staples like the Mere Exposure Effect if your branding isn’t consistent.
-Maintaining brand consistency is critical for a successful marketing strategy; particularly if your goal is to maintain brand awareness and encourage customer loyalty in your product and / or service.
+Maintaining brand consistency is critical for a successful marketing strategy; particularly if your goal is to maintain brand awareness and encourage customer loyalty to your product and/or service.

 If you guessed “inconsistent branding” then you guessed correct.
 Had the organisation used a style guide, staff could have easily referred to it when promoting the charity.
 This would have in turn mitigated most of the issues they are currently facing.

-One of most important and most obvious elements of the style guide are details about your logo.
-As the key graphic in your branding it’s critical that this remains consistent across all of your material.
+One of the most important and most obvious elements of the style guide is details about your logo.
+As the key graphic in your branding, it’s critical that this remains consistent across all of your material.